w3f/polkadot-wiki/docs/learn/learn-guides-nominator.md

 ## Using Command-Line Interface (CLI)

-Apart from using the Polkadot-JS UI to participate in the staking, you can do all these things in CLI instead.
+Apart from using the Polkadot Developer Interface to participate in the staking, you can do all these things in CLI instead.
 The CLI approach allows you to interact with the network without using Polkadot-JS.

 ### Step 1: Install @polkadot/api-cli